After reading this, you will be able to make a fire using anything

 Step 2: Rub steel wool onto ends of 9v battery

 I had a lot of fun putting this list together and trying out some of these just at home.
 Give them a go and let me know if you found them difficult.
-While this was more of a fun post, there is a serious side to this, and that is that there are obviously various ways you can provide yourself with the necessary warmth of a fire when it comes to survival as well as signalling for help.
+While this was more of a fun post, there is a serious side to this, and that is that there are various ways you can provide yourself with the necessary warmth of a fire when it comes to survival as well as signaling for help.

 When you are in a survival mode, your body needs to conserve energy as you are on foot with low foods and energy and a lot of these methods (except for the makeshift lighter electrical ones or sun-powered ways) use quite some energy.
 This is why it is imperative to have a back-up fire starter in your kit.

 There is an inherent danger in making fire, handling knives and axes, and many other survival tasks, but another danger to be aware of is the danger of wildfire if you do not manage your fire responsibly.

 Make sure that your fire is built away from other fire risks such as dead dry trees, or on beds of pine needles or peat soil.
 From an environmental perspective fires created by your carelessness can have a devastating impact on the wildlife and ecosystem of an area, not to mention the irony of making your survival situation worse if you manage to destroy all your equipment or are killed in a wildfire of your own making.